JANUARY 13, 2016

-Soprano Susan Narucki joins distinguished instrumentalists flutist Judith Mendenhall, pianist Donald Pirrone and clarinetist Charles Neidich in performances and recording of New York composer Edward Smaldone's song cycle Letters From Home.
-The texts for the six movement work were taken from letters found in the attic of the composer's home, sent to Mrs. P.H.
-Andrews by friends and relatives over the years, painting an intimate and colorful portrait of domestic life in mid-century America.
-The recording has an anticipated 2017 release date.
+Vocal chamber music.
+With flutist Judith Mendenhall, pianist Donald Pirrone and clarinetist Charles Neidich in performances and recording of Edward Smaldone's cycle Letters From Home, an intimate and colorful portrait of domestic life in mid-century America.

-For its seventh chamber opera, kallisti presents the world premiere of Noon at Dusk, a chamber opera composed by American composer Stephen Lewis., a recent graduate of UCSD's renowned program in composition.
-The production featured graduate singers of UC San Diego's Contemporary Music Performance Program, directed by Susan Narucki, artistic director of kallisti, with production and lighting design by Jessica C. Flores, and led by Dana Sadava.
+kallisti, chamber opera; stage director and producer.
+World premiere of Noon at Dusk, a chamber opera by Stephen Lewis.
+The production featured singers of kallisti directed by Susan Narucki, with production and lighting design by Jessica C. Flores, and led by conductor Dana Sadava.

 "...an elegant, slow moving exposition of the subconscious thoughts and inner arguments of the six cast members....This constantly shifting sonic world proved fascinating and effective, brilliantly played by a crack team of thirteen musicians ably conducted by Dana Sadava...